2025 Texas redistricting: Walkout and Abbott's threats

 Texas Republicans defended the map in a meeting on August 1 amid protests in the Texas State Capitol.
 The following day, the Texas House Select Committee on Congressional Redistricting advanced the redrawn congressional map.
 On August 3, most House Democrats left the state, denying Republicans a quorum to vote on the map.
+Democrats said the walkout was intended to delay the redistricting effort and draw national attention to the proposal.
 A majority left that afternoon to head to Chicago, while some traveled to New York to meet with Governor Kathy Hochul and others convened at the National Conference of State Legislatures with some Senate Democrats.
 In response, Abbott ordered Democrats to return to the Capitol by August 4, threatening to remove them from office through a process outlined in a non-binding legal opinion by Attorney General Ken Paxton and warning of bribery charges for fundraising to pay for a per day fine.
-Abbott stated that he would move to extradite "any potential out-of-state felons", while Pritzker affirmed that he would protect the lawmakers in his state.
-While Abbott cannot legally seek extradition for lawmakers breaking quorum, Paxton may file quo warranto petitions for each of the lawmakers to remove them from office—a process that would be time-intensive and involve multiple special elections whose winners must remain in the state to have a quorum—or file charges against the lawmakers for bribery.
+Abbott stated that he would move to extradite "any potential out-of-state felons", while Pritzker said he would protect the lawmakers in his state.
+Although Abbott cannot legally seek extradition for lawmakers who break quorum, Paxton may file quo warranto petitions to remove them from office, anytime intensive process that could trigger multiple special elections.
+Alternatively, he could file bribery charges against the lawmakers.

 On August 4, 2025, the Texas House voted 85–6 to issue arrest warrants for the Democratic House members who left Texas.
 All of the no votes on the warrants were Democrats.
-The vote was seen as largely ceremonial because the arrest warrants cannot be enforced outside of Texas.

 Senator John Cornyn stated that the FBI had agreed to help "find" the Democratic lawmakers.

 On August 18, after the special session had expired, and following California's gerrymandering proposal to counter Republican gains in Texas, most of the Texas Democrats returned to the state.
 Abbott had already called for another special session, which started that day.
 The Democrats who returned were told that they could not leave the state without written permission from the Republican house speaker, and each was given a permission form to sign, agreeing to be escorted by a Texas public safety officer at all times.
 Representative Nicole Collier refused to sign the form and was then prevented from leaving the House floor that evening, at which point she filed a habeas corpus petition in court, challenging the legality of locking her inside.
 Abbott and Paxton also petitioned the Texas Supreme Court to remove the Democrats who fled from office.